astrumai/radnet/README.md

 task.py root_dir(path/to/root directory) --log yes
 ```

-To see the log in tensorboard follow the log statement after trainnig
+To see the log in tensorboard follow the log statement after training:

 <img src="logo/histogram_logs.gif">

 #### Network Graph